annarufas/npp-product-comparison/README.md

 ## Acknowledgments

 This work was conducted as part of my ESA Living Planet Fellowship at the University of Oxford under the [SLAM DUNK](https://eo4society.esa.int/projects/slam-dunk/) project.

-## Cite as

-If you use this repository in your research, please cite it as:

-> Rufas, A. (2024). annarufas/npp-product-comparison: Initial release (v1.0.0) [collection].
-Zenodo. https://doi.org/10.5281/zenodo.14544975